-In Georgia, the landlord-tenant relationship is established either orally, in written rental agreements, or when it’s simply implied.
-After the establishment of the relationship, both parties – the landlords and tenants – obtain certain legal rights and responsibilities under Georgia landlord tenant law.
+In Georgia, the landlord-tenant relationship is established either orally, in written lease agreements, or when it’s simply implied.
+After the establishment of the relationship, both parties – the landlords and tenants – obtain certain legal rights and responsibilities under Georgia laws.

 Both landlords and tenants must abide by these requirements for the entire duration of the rental agreement under Georgia law.
 Dealing with bounced check fees or an eviction process can be difficult, but it's key to follow the letter of the law.

-In this blog, we’ll provide you with a basic overview of the key elements under the Georgia landlord-tenant law.
+In this blog, we’ll provide you with a basic overview of the key elements under Georgia landlord-tenant laws.

 Required Landlord Disclosures in Georgia